-Change in the laws, regulations and guidelines that impact our business may cause adverse effects on our operations,
+Change in the laws, regulations and guidelines that impact our business may cause adverse effects on our operations.

 A cannabis products business will be subject to a variety of laws, regulations and guidelines relating to the marketing, acquisition, manufacture, management, transportation, storage, sale, labeling and disposal of cannabis as well as laws and regulations relating to health and safety, the conduct of operations and the protection of the environment.
-Changes to such laws, regulations and guidelines may cause adverse effects on the operations of our target company post-acquisition.
+Changes to such laws, regulations and guidelines may cause adverse effects on our operations.